• Skip to main content

 Pet Dental Care: At-Home Basics

 #1) PATIENCE.
-However you can, instill it into your brain.
+However you can, instill the importance of patience into your brain.
 PATIENCE is key, that is if you really want to establish a dedicated pet dental routine with your pooch (and maybe even some kitties out there, too)!

 #2) No matter what method you choose, stick to it.
 At-home care every single day is ideal, but we get that there aren’t 2,700 hours in a day.
 2-3 times per week is the minimum we recommend for effectiveness.
 Bottom line…once or twice a month isn’t going to cut it.